myst729/myst729.github.io/posts/2019/on-merging-pull-requests/index.md

 Conflicts?
 Not quite like that – just two sequentially developed features.
 Information lost again.
 And more importantly, the git history fails to fit the facts.

-## Are squash mode and rebase mode completely wrong?
+## Are rebase and squash completely wrong?

-Well, sometimes we don’t have to keep every piece of information.
-For those cases, applying squash mode or rebase mode may cause information loss, which is of little significance.
-For instance, bumping the version number, adding a license agreement, fixing typos in changelog, etc. However, these cases are absolutely minority during the whole project development.
-On the other hand, some of them could be resolved offline as well, such as typos.
+No, that’s not what I’m trying to sell.
+Sometimes we don’t have to keep every piece of (distracting) information.
+For those cases, rebase and squash may cause information loss, which is fine.
+For instance, a series of dependency updates, fixing typos in changelog, etc. Personally, I use `rebase` a lot to resolve such issues offline.
+In rare cases, I also use `rebase --onto` to fix wrong branching and merging (may cause code loss, which is not a bug if you know how git works).

+I’m just suggesting that “not using rebase mode and squash mode to merge a PR on GitHub”.
+They form a well-design model together with [GitHub Flow](https://guides.github.com/introduction/flow/) (which is good) that ties you or your team to the platform (which is not so good).

 ## Conclusion.